hoangvvo/benzene/docs/pages/recipes/persisted-queries.md

 });
 ```

-You can also implement it yourself with something like below:
+You can also implement it yourself with something like the below:

 ```js
 const cache = lru();